MicrosoftDocs/entra-docs/docs/identity-platform/federation-metadata.md

 Tenant-specific endpoints are designed for a particular tenant.
 The tenant-specific federation metadata includes information about the tenant, including tenant-specific issuer and endpoint information.
 Applications that restrict access to a single tenant use tenant-specific endpoints.

 Tenant-independent endpoints provide information that is common to all Microsoft Entra tenants.
 This information applies to tenants hosted at *login.microsoftonline.com* and is shared across tenants.
-Tenant-independent endpoints are recommended for multi-tenant applications, since they are not associated with any particular tenant.
+Tenant-independent endpoints are recommended for multitenant applications, since they are not associated with any particular tenant.

 ## Federation metadata endpoints